CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY •GOALS•June.2019

 Alternatives.
 Science has had it wrong, and they’ve known it for at least 100 years.
 Einstein made that sort of clear.
 But, nobody came up with an alternative that people could understand.
 Nobody… so Newton’s old concept of absolute space and time continued to stand as our commonsense worldview.
-The problem is, to grasp who we are, where we came from, and the meaning and value of life, we need such an alternative and it just may be deep within a mathematically-integrated, logically-consistent, UniverseView.
+The problem is, to grasp “who we are, where we came from, and the meaning and value of life,” we need such an alternative and it just may be right here, deep within a mathematically-integrated, logically-consistent, UniverseView.

-Newton’s concept has had unintended consequences; it’s high time to wake up out of that dogmatic slumber!
+Newton’s concept has had unintended consequences.4 It is time to wake up and out of that dogmatic slumber!

 Waking up is hard to do.
-In 1899 Max Planck, following in the footsteps of George Johnstone Stoney, came up with what are now known as Planck’s basic units.3 He apparently got too busy with other things and ignored his own work.
-First, there was his definition of a quanta of energy.
-That earned him a Nobel prize in 1918.
-As the most-revered scientist of Germany, he was constantly being sidetracked by Germany’s aggressive behaviors that opened up World War I & II.
+In 1899 in Berlin Max Planck, refining the earlier work of George Johnstone Stoney of Dublin, came up with what are now known as Planck’s base units.5 Arguably the most important numbers to define the core of our reality, Planck didn’t know what to do with his own work.
+His definition of a quanta of energy earned him a Nobel prize in 1918 and he became the most-revered scientist of Germany, yet he was constantly being sidetracked by Germany’s aggressive behavior that lead to World Wars I & II.

 The bigger truth, however, is, “It is very hard to sell a new idea.”
 There were many new concepts emerging in this period of our scientific endeavors and everybody ignored Planck’s base units.
 It took over a 100 years before their importance was truly recognized.
-In 2001 Frank Wilczek 4 of MIT and a Nobel laureate himself (2004), asked us all to pay attention; and, slowly we did.
-But, it was already too late for cosmology, string theory, and theoretical physics.
-Absolute time is hanging out in the background of their equations and those equations have had a stranglehold on new conceptual development.
+In 2001 Frank Wilczek 6 of MIT and a Nobel laureate himself (2004), asked us all to pay attention; and, slowly we did.
+But, it was already too late for cosmology.
+The big bang was it and absolute time has been hanging out in the background of every equation and those equations have had a stranglehold on new conceptual development.